Technigo/project-express-api/instructions.md

   - A minimum of one endpoint to return a **collection** of results (array of elements).
   - A minimum of one endpoint to return a **single** result (single element).
 - Your API should be [RESTful](https://www.notion.so/23473abe980e40aaa932914751055d22?pvs=21).
+- You should follow the guidelines on how to write clean code.

 ## Stretch goals